DeyvidBeltran/task-manager/README.md

 ## environment variables

-Create an .env file with the following code:
+Create an .env file in the folder (tasks-server) with the following code:

 ```javascript
 JWT_SECRET = JWT_SECRET